 Forty-two days after burning in a fatal crash, Niki Lauda jumped back on the Formula 1 track to defend his championship title against James Hunt.
 Single-mindedness.
 Insane resolve.

 The film Rush opens with a portrait of Hunt as a handsome, charismatic, successful racer with the world at his feet.
 Popularity and raw talent smile on him.
-The pursuit of dreams for Lauda, on the other hand, is a fight from the starting gate.
+For Lauda, on the other hand, the pursuit of dreams is a battle from the starting gate.
 Unable to lean on his illustrious family name, he risks everything to raise support and to bargain no-holds-barred for his first contract.
-Lauda becomes an expert on auto parts and aerodynamics, and exacts the fastest race car possible out of his engineers.
-Both men embody greatness, but Lauda steals my attention in the life-altering crash that nearly claims his dreams and in the way he handles the tragedy.
+Lauda turns himself into an expert on auto parts and aerodynamics, and exacts the fastest race car possible out of his engineers.
+Both men embody greatness, but Lauda steals my attention by his response to the life-altering crash that nearly claims his dreams.

 What do daredevils do with the fear?
 Bury it under the adrenaline?
 Just swallow it?
 Hunt, who seems to laugh at danger, throws up before every race.
 His eyes also betray his gnawing anxiety every time he comes across cars incinerated off the track.
 At the eleventh hour of the famous 1976 Grand Prix in Germany, Lauda calls a meeting to boycott the race in the face of the torrential rain, deeply uneasy about the circuit’s safety arrangements.
-Going through with the event is obviously asking for it.
-Hunt turns the room full of men who too are scared, flouting Lauda as a self-serving coward unwilling to allow others a chance at the win.
-In a moment that rings classically of high school, afraid of looking chicken through the terror, the guys put it to vote and the race goes on.
+Racing that day is obviously asking for it.
+But Hunt turns the room full of men who too are scared, flouting Lauda as a self-serving coward unwilling to allow others a chance at the win.
+In a moment that rings classically of high school, afraid of looking chicken in their terror, the guys put it to vote, and the race goes on.

-Lauda punctures his fuel tank, crashing at 170 mph, and the Ferrari erupts into flames.
-The rescuers have trouble pulling him out, and leaving him trapped over a minute in the inferno.
+Lauda punctures his fuel tank, crashing at 170 mph, the Ferrari erupting into flames.
+The rescuers have trouble pulling him out, leaving him trapped over a minute in the inferno.